SpinalHDL/SpinalDoc/spinal/core/types.md

 ## Bool
 This is the standard *boolean* type that correspond to a bit.

-@TODO is there a any way / sense to assign values such as U or X, does it correspond in reality to std_logic ?

 ### Declaration

 The syntax to declare such as value is as follows: